 Wellness: This category is satisfied with the Required Core Courses in this program.

-Humanities: Complete a total of 8 Humanities credits (including courses taken from the General Education area) from courses in:
+Humanities: Complete 8 credits hours (including Humanities courses taken from the General Education area) from:

 - NOTE: Three hours of Humanities credits are included in the Required Core Courses area.